saphieng/nodejs-and-raspberrypi/README.md

 # NodeJS and Raspberry Pi

+This repo will give you a NodeJS boilerplate for running getting started for project with Raspberry Pi.
+It will also step you through how to setup up your computer to quickly develop and test code on the Raspberry Pi using VS code.

 👩🏻‍💻 Developer Ready: A comprehensive template.
 Works out of the box for most [Node.js][nodejs] projects.

 🏃🏽 Instant Value: All basic tools included and configured: